tgill880/sample-code/README.md

-## sample-code
-Samples of my code and projects.
+## Samples of my code and projects.

 ### barbers
 Class assigment to solve the sleeping barbers problem using threads and mutexes.